brucemack/Si5351-Console/README.md

 ================

-A simple Arduino sketch that makes most Si5351/A functions available in command-line form using a serial terminal.
+A simple Arduino sketch that makes most Si5351/A functions available in command-line form using a serial terminal (typically: the Arduino "Serial Monitor" feature).

 This is very useful during the bring-up/debug of home-brew radio projects.
-Once things are working properly some rig-specific firmware is generally needed, but this utility will get you up and running quickly/generically without the need for displays, encoders, Arduino programming, etc.
+Once things are working properly I generally need some rig-specific firmware, but this utility will get you up and running quickly/generically without the need for displays, encoders, Arduino programming, etc.

 All three clocks on an Si5351 can be controlled independently.